airbus-seclab/bincat/doc/install_docker.md

 webapp microservice in a Docker container (no need to worry about dependencies, except for Docker itself).

-* run the `bincat` Docker microservice: `docker run -p 5000:5000 airbusseclab:bincat`
+* run the `bincat` Docker microservice: `docker run -p 5000:5000 airbusseclab/bincat`

 This will automatically fetch a public Docker image and run it on your machine.